Colorado State University Extension Service, Family Housing Specialist, Department of Consumer Sciences and Housing, 1977-1986

 Craig and his former colleague, Don Sherman, are also attributed with improving the growth and enhancing CSU’s Interior Design graduate program.
 While at CSU, Craig served on the Interior Design Graduate committee and worked tirelessly to get the program accredited.
 In fact, Craig and Don were the first to get CSU’s Interior Design program accredited through the Foundation for Interior Design Education Research.

-Additionally, Craig was committed to enhancing minority recruitment in the Interior Design discipline and helped get more males to pursue Interior Design.
+Additionally, Craig was committed to enhancing recruitment of minoritized identities in the Interior Design discipline and helped get more males to pursue Interior Design.
 Under their leadership, many of their graduate students conducted significant research and published their findings in major academic journals.

 After 31 years at CSU, Craig retired in 2008.
 He still resides in Fort Collins.
 In his free time, Craig enjoys his boutique antique business, reading books, spending time with his partner, Mike and his sister, Charlanne and her family and pursues his genealogy research.
 Craig continues to provide expertise in issues of promotion and tenure.
 He stills reviews faculty dossiers for colleges and universities around the country and has served as an expert witness in mediation cases and for several state courts.